GitHub - shinzui/shibuya

 Ack Decisions

-Handlers return an AckDecision to express intent:
+Handlers return an AckDecision to express intent; the framework performs the corresponding queue operation:

 AckOk -- Message processed successfully